- The Crypto Fire

 The Lightning Network: Scaling Bitcoin

-The Lightning Network allows for off-chain transactions, meaning transactions occur outside the main Bitcoin blockchain.
-This allows for faster and cheaper transactions, making Bitcoin more suitable for small, everyday purchases.
-The Lightning Network has the potential to scale Bitcoin’s transaction capacity, handling up to one million transactions per second.
+The Lightning Network allows for faster and cheaper transactions, making Bitcoin more suitable for small, everyday purchases.
+It has the potential to scale Bitcoin’s transaction capacity, handling up to one million transactions per second.

 How to Buy Bitcoin?